Huey Real Estate Presents UPWaterfront.com

 Regardless of the zoning, I believe we all have a responsibility to be good stewards of the land while we have it for those who follow in the future, and I strongly encourage landowners to visit the County Conservation District office and/or your County Extension office where much helpful advice is available.

-Other laws & Regulations
+Other Laws & Regulations

 Many other issues including civil rights, fair housing, handicaps, construction codes, and truth in lending are covered by laws affecting real estate.
 This section of this web site is intended as a guide to your further research.
 It is beyond the scope of this review to discuss all laws and regulations that could affect your land.